Can't find your question or answer? Contact us here!

 Comfortable, flexible, and non-restrictive clothing are preferred as some therapeutic manipulation may require the patient to perform full range of motion (ie. Shorts, flexible pants or leggings, t-shirts).

 The patient usually will not be asked to remove any article of clothing unless the practitioner needs to access specific areas of the trunk and pelvic area.

-Yes, osteopathic manual therapy can be done in conjunction with acupuncture or herbal medicine to maximize the efficacy of the treatment.
 If the patient is taking medication, please inform the practitioner prior to the treatment.
 The practitioner may have to adjust the manipulation to accommodate the patient’s conditions.